V4Fire/Core/src/core/object/watch/README.md

 ### prefixes

 A list of prefixes for paths to watch.
-This parameter can help to watch getters.
+This parameter can help to watch accessors.

 ```js
 import watch from 'core/object/watch';